bsantosh909/api-party/src/content/apis/games/valorant-api.md

 ---
 name: Valorant
-description: This provide an extensive API containing data of most in-game items, assets and more!
+description: Provides an extensive API containing data of most in-game items, assets and more!
 categories:
   - games
 features: